 The Delta Science Program performs analysis and synthesis of scientific information to report on status and trends of key scientific issues within the Delta.
-The Delta Science Program coordinates workshops and symposia that result in synthesis reports.
+The Delta Science Program also coordinates workshops and symposia that result in synthesis reports.
 These products update the scientific state of knowledge, identify science needs and data gaps, and guide adaptive management.

 2012 - 2016 Drought Management and Science Synthesis